 What are Root Vegetables:

-There so many, but the most commonly used in the US are potatoes, sweet potatoes, carrots, parsnips, turnips, rutabagas, beets, sunchokes, fennel, radishes and jicama.
+There so many, but the most commonly used in the US are potatoes, sweet potatoes, carrots, parsnips, turnips, rutabagas, beets, sunchokes, fennel, radishes, and jicama.
 Celery, onions, horseradish, garlic, ginger, turmeric are all roots used in cooking; leftovers aren’t so much an issue for some of the basic cooking roots.

 General Ways to use Leftovers Root Veggies:

-Think of using your leftover root vegetables to shortcut any recipe that already calls for cooked.
+Think of using your leftover root vegetables to shortcut any recipe that already calls for cooking the vegetable.
 Most of these will work for just about any root vegetable and are great contenders for any roasted root vegetables leftover from big dinners or holiday parties.

 1. quiche & frittatas:

 Leftover baked, steamed or roasted vegetables can easily be added to quiches or frittatas (or just added to scrambled eggs.)
 Take a look at the Roasted Root Vegetable Frittata by the River Cottage.

 Almost any root vegetable is fantastic in a salad or bowl – especially when combined with grains like rice, brown rice, quinoa.
-Roasted Sweet Potato, Chickpea and Kale Salad Bowls from Gimme Some Oven are a beautiful thing.
+Roasted Sweet Potato, Chickpea and Kale Salad Bowls from Gimme Some Oven is a beautiful thing.

 3. pot/shepherd’s pies:

 4. cold salads:

 Some of the stronger tasting root veggies might be a hard sell, but basic white or red potatoes go so well in potato salads like this Yukon Gold Salad.
 Sweet potatoes give an opportunity to get more creative.
 Check out this Roasted Sweet Potato Salad with Lemon Dressing from Recipe Tin Eats.
 Just about any roasted root vegetable can be brought back to life with a sharp vinaigrette.
 Check out this Roasted Root Vegetable Salad by Southern Living.